Critical Liouville quantum gravity and CLE$_4$: Proof of the main results

 To pass to the limit as $\gamma\to 2$, we first address the convergence of the re-scaled LQG length $\ep^{-1} \nu_\gamma(\ell_\gamma^{J_\gamma})$.
 By Lemmas~\ref{lem-in-out-conv} and~\ref{lem-length-tight}, for any sequence of $\gamma$-values increasing to 2, we can find a subsequence $\mcl G$ and a coupling $(\mcl S_2^{J_2} , \mcl A_2)$ with a random variable $X$ such that along $\mcl G$, \eqb \left( \mcl S_\gamma^{J_\gamma} ,\mcl A_\gamma , \ep^{-1} \nu_\gamma(\ell_\gamma^{J_\gamma}) \right) \to \left( \mcl S_2^{J_2} , \mcl A_2 , X \right) \eqe in distribution.
 By the Skorokhod theorem, we can couple so that the convergence~\eqref{eqn-weighting-conv} in fact occurs a.s.\ along $\mcl G$.

 By Lemma~\ref{lem-disk-conv}, the a.s.\ convergence~\eqref{eqn-weighting-conv} implies that a.s.\ the conditional law of $\mcl S_\gamma^{J_\gamma}$ given $\mcl A_\gamma$ converges weakly as $\gamma \to 2^-$ to the law of a critical LQG disk with boundary length $X$ weighted by $\mu_2(U_2^{J_2}) / \mu_2(\BB D)$ (normalized to be a probability measure).
-By an elementary fact about convergence of conditional distributions (see, e.g.,~\cite[Lemma 4.3]{gp-sle-bubbles}), this implies that the conditional law of $\mcl S_2^{J_2}$ given $\mcl A_2$ is that of a critical LQG disk with boundary length $X$ weighted by $\mu_2(U_2^{J_2}) / \mu_2(\BB D)$ (normalized to be a probability measure).
+By Lemma~\ref{lem-cond-limit}, this implies that the conditional law of $\mcl S_2^{J_2}$ given $\mcl A_2$ is that of a critical LQG disk with boundary length $X$ weighted by $\mu_2(U_2^{J_2}) / \mu_2(\BB D)$ (normalized to be a probability measure).
 This, in turn, implies that we must in fact have $X = \nu_2(\ell_2^{J_2})$.
 This gives the lemma statement and also the convergence in law~\eqref{eqn-origin-loop-conv}.

 To get that the convergence in~\eqref{eqn-origin-loop-conv} also holds jointly with the convergence in law from Lemmas~\ref{lem-disk-conv} and~\ref{lem-cle-conv}, we simply choose our initial coupling so that the convergence statements from those lemmas occur a.s.\ as well. \end{proof}